Vikings' Cameron Smith says he'll have heart surgery for condition turned up by virus test

 Poling followed up a day later, saying he and his family were able to get a COVID-19 test.

 The Vikings waived running back Tony Brooks-James.
-He was an undrafted free agent in 2019 and appeared on four NFL rosters last season.
+He was an undrafted free agent out of Oregon in 2019 and appeared on four NFL rosters last season.

 Staff writer Ben Goessling contributed to this report.